bobby-valenzuela/Storj-Decentralized-Data-Backup-for-Linux/README.md

 Backup Note: If the script is called without an argument, it defeault to backing up the contents in the folder.

-Recover Note: If the script is called to recover with the `-f` flag, the recover will be forced bypassing the confirmation prompt that the 'recovered_files' dir will be overwritten (if it exists).
+Recover Note: If the script is called to recover with the `-f` flag, the recover will be forced bypassing the confirmation prompt which states " the 'recovered_files' dir will be overwritten (if it exists)".

 ** Example: `python3 storj_backup recover -f`